 What is the difference between implant materials?

 There are major differences between implant materials, and while you don’t need to research the make, model, and material of dental implants (as you would when purchasing a car), you should have full confidence in your periodontist.
-At minimum, ensure that they are board-certified and are well-versed in the implant material options available.
+At a minimum, ensure that they are board-certified and are well-versed in the implant material options available.

 There are more than 60 FDA-approved manufacturers of dental implant materials, including implant bases, connectors, and crowns.
 These dental implant systems vary in sophistication, quality, and reliability.